saas786/obsidian-notes-1/HECO/Measurements.md

 ### Pressure
 Units: PSI (pounds per square inch)

-The force that is being exerted on an area
+The force that is being exerted on an area.
+Areas of high pressure will want to move to areas of lower pressure.

 ### Temperature